 Anything that threatens the stability or effectiveness of the government can have an instant impact on the currency.
 Political events generally trigger a stronger reaction in the currencies of emerging market countries, where political institutions are more fragile, but even in the most developed countries in the world like the United States and the United Kingdom, less serious political problems can still hurt the currency.

 When it comes to the financial markets, staying on top of the big stories is a critical part of becoming a good trader or investor.
-Newsworthy events such as the subprime crisis and European sovereign debt crisis can have a major impact on the general sentiment of the market and the demand for a country’s currency.
+Newsworthy events such as the UK referendum to exit the Eurozone can have a major impact on the general sentiment of the market and the demand for a country’s currency.
 These are the triggers for the 10 to 15 percent moves in currencies.
 The events that can have a profound impact on the value of a currency include but are not limited to the following:

 - Potential or actual changes in government